thoni56/c-xrefactory/README.md

 ## Help!

-This code is pre-historic.
-It was born in a world of copy-paste-hack-and-debug, there are no unit tests, or any tests at all for that matter.
+This code is pre-historic legacy.
+It seems to have been born in a world of copy-paste-hack-and-debug, there are no unit tests, or any tests at all for that matter.

 I'm on a long-time quest to resurrect this code to understandable, maintainable and developable standard.
 This is hard, difficult and